-Spencer Liff has earned two Emmy Nominations for Outstanding Choreography for his work on the hit FOX TV series “So You Think You Can Dance”, where he has been a resident choreographer for the past 7 seasons.
-His other recent TV credits include Best Time Ever with Neil Patrick Harris (choreographer & co-producer), Dancing with the Stars, How I Met Your Mother, Parks and Recreation, Mike and Molly, 2 Broke Girls, Happyland, The Latin Grammy Awards and The Emmy Awards.
-His Film Credits include the upcoming feature film "Speech & Debate" adapted from the Roundabout Theater play written by Steven Karam.
+Spencer Liff has earned two Emmy Nominations for Outstanding Choreography for his work on the hit FOX TV series “So You Think You Can Dance”, where he has been a resident choreographer for the past 9 seasons.
+His other TV credits include One Day at a Time (Netflix), Best Time Ever with Neil Patrick Harris (choreographer & co-producer), Dancing with the Stars, How I Met Your Mother, Parks and Recreation, Mike and Molly, 2 Broke Girls, Happyland, The Latin Grammy Awards and The Emmy Awards.
+His Film Credits include the feature film "Speech & Debate" adapted from the Roundabout Theater play written by Steven Karam.

 Spencer was the choreographer for the critically acclaimed Broadway revival of Spring Awakening.
 This re-imagined production originated in Los Angeles with Deaf West Theater.
-He won both the Los Angeles Ovation Award, and The Los Angeles Drama Critics Circle Award for his work on the show.
+He was nominated for a Drama Desk, Outer Critics Circle, and Astaire Award for the shows run on Broadway, and won both the Los Angeles Ovation Award and The Los Angeles Drama Critics Circle Award.

 Spencer provided the exciting Musical Staging for The Tony Award winning revival of "Hedwig And The Angry Inch" starring Neil Patrick Harris.
 He reinvented the choreography for each of the Hedwigs that followed- Andrew Rannels, Michael C. Hall, John Cameron Mitchell, Darren Criss, and Taye Diggs.
-He is looking forward to the launch of the national tour of Hedwig And the Angry Inch.
+Hedwig is currently rocking her way across America on a national tour.

 Spencer's Regional Theatre credits include Circus in Winter (Goodspeed), Two Gentlemen of Verona: A Rock Opera (Shakespeare Theatre Company) Oliver!
-(Human Race Theatre) World Of Color (Disneyland) On A Clear Day (MTW Director/Choregrapher) Sleepless in Seattle (Pasadena Playhouse) For The Record: John Hughes (DBA) For The Record Baz Luhrmann (Light Nightclub Las Vegas) The Wedding Singer (MTW) Princess and Pirates (The Kirk Douglas Director/Choreographer) All of the Lythgoe Family Productions -Snow White, Aladdin, Sleeping Beauty, and Peter Pan (Pasadena Playhouse) Saturday Night Fever (Royal Caribbean Productions) two original shows for Disney’s newest cruise ship The Fantasy, and Broadway By The Year at Town Hall in NYC.
+(Human Race Theatre) World Of Color (Disneyland) On A Clear Day (MTW Director/Choregrapher) Sleepless in Seattle (Pasadena Playhouse) For The Record: Baz Luhrmann (Light Nightclub Las Vegas) The Wedding Singer (MTW) Princess and Pirates (The Kirk Douglas Director/Choreographer) Saturday Night Fever (Royal Caribbean Productions) two original shows for Disney’s newest cruise ship The Fantasy, and Broadway By The Year at Town Hall in NYC.

 As a performer, Spencer earned his Equity card at the young age of 7 years old in the first National Tour of The Will Rogers Follies directed by the legendary Tommy Tune.
 He made his Broadway debut in Big-The Musical, followed by The Wedding Singer, Cry-baby, Equus, and 9 to 5.
 Spencer won the 2008 Fred Astaire Award as Best Male Dancer on Broadway for his role in Cry-baby for which he was also associate choreographer and dance captain.
 Spencer can be seen in the NBC TV series SMASH and Film credits include Hairspray (Mikey), Across The Universe (Daniel), the recent remake of Footloose, and the TV movie Gypsy with Bette Midler.
 So far in his career, Spencer has danced for two Presidents of The United Sates and performed on every major television award show including “The Tony Awards” 5 times, “The Academy Awards” 2 times, “The Kennedy Center Honors” 4 times, "The Emmy Awards“ and "The Grammy Awards”.